 Vegan Strawberry Nice Cream

-- 1 cup sweet ripe strawberries, hulled and halved
+- 1 cup strawberries ripe, hulled and halved

-- 2 tablespoons or so plain or vanilla nondairy milk or coconut creamer, or as needed
+- 2 tablespoons vanilla nondairy milk or coconut creamer, add more as desired

 For garnish, optional

-1 Peel bananas and cut into approximately 1/2-inch slices.
+- Peel bananas and cut into approximately ½-inch slices.
 Place in an airtight container with the strawberries and freeze for several hours, until frozen solid, or preferably overnight.